 When encountering a patient with “idiopathic” peripheral neuropathy with prominent autonomic neuropathy and hypertrophic cardiomyopathy, hATTR must be strongly considered.
-Testing for hereditary TTR amyloidosis should also be considered in any patient with peripheral neuropathy with prominent autonomic neuropathy, peripheral neuropathy with a family history of similar, or sensorimotor neuropathy that is more severe than typically seen in other “idiopathic” cases.
+Testing for hereditary transthyretin amyloidosis should also be considered in any patient with peripheral neuropathy with prominent autonomic neuropathy, peripheral neuropathy with a family history of similar, or sensorimotor neuropathy that is more severe than typically seen in other “idiopathic” cases.
 Expert consensus recommendations to improve diagnosis of transthyretin amyloidosis with polyneuropathy suggest that the diagnosis be considered in any patient with neuropathy plus at least one “red flag” symptom suggestive of multisystem involvement.
-This would include any patient with an idiopathic rapidly progressive sensorimotor polyneuropathy together with a suggestive family history, bilateral carpal tunnel, autonomic dysfunction, gait change, unexplained weight loss, cardiac hypertrophy or heart rhythm disorder, vitreous opacities, or renal abnormalities (01).
+This would include any patient with an idiopathic progressive sensorimotor polyneuropathy together with a suggestive family history, bilateral carpal tunnel syndrome, autonomic dysfunction, gait change, unexplained weight loss, cardiac hypertrophy or heart rhythm disorder, vitreous opacities, or renal abnormalities (01).
 Some guidelines suggest that TTR gene testing may be indicated in any patient with an idiopathic peripheral neuropathy, even without red flag symptoms (07).

 When encountering a patient in whom a diagnosis of hATTR polyneuropathy is considered, initial testing typically includes routine studies obtained in the general evaluation of peripheral neuropathy, including electrodiagnostic testing (nerve conduction studies and electromyography), in some cases skin biopsy for epidermal nerve fiber density, and lab testing for common reversible and treatable causes of neuropathy.
 When the clinical picture is suggestive of hATTR polyneuropathy, the next step is typically genetic testing to assess for mutations in the TTR gene.

-In some cases of severe idiopathic polyneuropathy, nerve biopsy is obtained in an effort to find treatable causes of the disease, and pathology can demonstrate congo red staining of deposits leading to the amyloidosis diagnosis and, thus, suspicion for hereditary cause.
-Nerve biopsy for amyloid has been reported to have a sensitivity of 80% in patients with hATTR polyneuropathy (18; Koike et al 2011; 03).
+In some cases of severe idiopathic polyneuropathy, nerve biopsy is obtained in an effort to find treatable causes of the disease, and pathology can demonstrate Congo red staining of deposits leading to the amyloidosis diagnosis and, thus, suspicion for hereditary cause.
+Nerve biopsy for amyloid has been reported to have a sensitivity of 80% in patients with hATTR polyneuropathy (19; 03; 35).

 Nuclear medicine imaging can also be used to identify cardiac transthyretin deposition.
 Bone-seeking radionucleotide tracers ⁹⁹m-technetium-3,3-diphosphono-1,2-propanodicarboxylic acid (⁹⁹mTc-DPD) and ⁹⁹mTc-pyrophosphate (⁹⁹mTc-PYP) can be used when cardiac transthyretin amyloidosis (including hereditary and wild type transthyretin) is suspected and may be used by cardiologists or amyloid specialists when evaluating patients with a cardiomyopathy suspected to be related to amyloidosis (45; 31; 18).
 Additional cardiac testing in patients suspected or confirmed to have transthyretin amyloidosis include echocardiogram, 12-lead electrocardiogram, serum B-type natriuretic peptide (BNP), and in some cases, cardiac magnetic resonance imaging (MRI).
 Collaboration with cardiologists familiar with the management of amyloidosis is key to the interdisciplinary management of these patients.

 Treatment of transthyretin-associated familial amyloid polyneuropathy includes amyloid-stabilizing medications that prevent misfolding and, thus, deposition of transthyretin protein in tissues, traditionally liver transplantation to reduce production of transthyretin protein, and now genetic therapies that reduce expression of the TTR gene.

 Inotersen is an antisense oligonucleotide that targets the transthyretin RNA transcript, reducing production of transthyretin protein.
-The NEURO-TTR study, also published in 2018, was a phase 3 randomized placebo-controlled trial in which patients were treated with either inotersen or placebo subcutaneously 3 times in the first week followed by once weekly over 64 weeks.
+The NEURO-TTR study, also published in 2018, was a phase 3 randomized placebo-controlled trial in which patients were treated with either inotersen or placebo subcutaneously three times in the first week followed by once weekly over 64 weeks.
 Results from this study showed that patients receiving inotersen when compared to placebo had better outcome in neuropathy severity scores and quality of life.
 Thirty-six percent of patients receiving inotersen had improvements in neuropathy impairment score over the course of the study.
-Glomerulonephritis and thrombocytopenia were noted as adverse events in the inotersen treatment group, and strict platelet and renal monitoring are now implemented in patients receiving this medication (Benson et al 2018).
-Both inotersen and patisiran are now FDA-approved therapies for hATTR polyneuropathy in the United States.
-Selection of which RNA interfering therapy to prescribe for any given patient may be driven by accessibility of infusion facilities, medical comorbidity, and laboratory monitoring requirements.
-An open label extension study of inotersen showed continued benefit in those continued on the medication, and those patients switched from placebo to inotersen had improvement in scores of neuropathy severity and quality of life (17).
+Glomerulonephritis and thrombocytopenia were noted as adverse events in the inotersen treatment group, and strict platelet and renal monitoring are now implemented in patients receiving this medication (12).
+Open label extension studies of inotersen showed continued benefit in those continuing on the medication, and those patients who switched from placebo to inotersen had improvement in scores of neuropathy severity and quality of life (17).

-Prior to the approval of patisiran and inotersen, the primary treatment strategies for the management of hereditary TTR amyloidosis were amyloid stabilization and liver transplantation.
+Prior to the approval of siRNA and antisense oligonucleotide therapies, the primary treatment strategies for the management of hereditary transthyretin amyloidosis were amyloid stabilization and liver transplantation.

 Transthyretin stabilizers are medications that aim to stabilize the transthyretin protein and prevent misfolding and tissue deposition.
 Tafamidis is a benzoxazole derivative lacking nonsteroidal antiinflammatory drug activity that binds to transthyretin and prevents the dissociation of tetramers into monomers, thus, stabilizing the protein and preventing transthyretin-amyloid deposition.
-A large double-blind, placebo-controlled, phase 3 trial of tafamidis in transthyretin amyloid cardiomyopathy (both hereditary and wild-type) showed reductions in mortality and cardiovascular hospitalization as well as reduced decline in functional capacity and quality of life (34).
+A large double-blind, placebo-controlled, phase 3 trial of tafamidis in transthyretin amyloid cardiomyopathy (both hereditary and wild-type) showed reductions in mortality and cardiovascular hospitalization as well as reduced decline in functional capacity and quality of life (38).
 Tafamidis has been studied in hATTR polyneuropathy in a number of trials.
-In a phase II/III placebo-controlled study, a greater percentage of patients with hATTR polyneuropathy receiving tafamidis were responders when compared to placebo with regards to preventing worsening on neuropathy severity measures (23; 24).
-Another randomized study demonstrated delay in neuropathy progression in patients treated with tafamidis (47).
-Long-term safety and efficacy of tafamidis in TTR-FAP has also been reported (09; 22).
-Tafamidis has been available for a number of years in Europe and was recently approved by the Food and Drug Administration for use in the United States for the indication of TTR amyloid cardiomyopathy.
+In a phase II/III placebo-controlled study, a greater percentage of patients with hATTR polyneuropathy receiving tafamidis were responders when compared to placebo with regards to preventing worsening on neuropathy severity measures (24; 25).
+Another randomized study demonstrated delay in neuropathy progression in patients treated with tafamidis (52).
+Long-term safety and efficacy of tafamidis in TTR-FAP has also been reported (10; 23).
+Tafamidis has been available for a number of years in Europe and is approved by the Food and Drug Administration for use in the United States for the indication of transthyretin amyloid cardiomyopathy.

-It is not currently known whether the combination of an amyloid stabilizing medication together with a TTR suppressing therapy (patisiran or inotersen) is superior to use of the gene suppressing therapies alone.
+It is not known whether the combination of an amyloid stabilizing medication together with a TTR suppressing therapy is superior to use of the gene suppressing therapies alone.